milohhh/personal-website/README.md

-# personal-website
-An open-source personal bio website template designed for easy customization and modern UI/UX.
-Built with clean JavaScript and glassmorphic design principles, it’s perfect for developers to showcase their profiles and projects with style and simplicity.
+> An open-source personal bio website template with a modern glassmorphic design, built with clean JavaScript and CSS.
+Perfect for developers who want a stylish, customizable online profile.

+---

+## Features

+- **Modern glassmorphic UI** with blurred backgrounds and transparent layers
+- Responsive design, optimized for desktop and mobile
+- Easy customization: update your info, links, and styles effortlessly
+- Lightweight vanilla JavaScript — no heavy frameworks
+- Accessible and SEO-friendly markup
+- Open source — welcome contributions!